Scripts for terminating an employee professionally

 Along with the scripts listed below, here are some additional tips to keep in mind.

 Be factual.
-While your employee might be angry or sad, you need to stick to the facts of the situation and not be sucked into an emotional conversation.
-If you become emotional along with them, you’re likely to say something you’ll regret.
+Your employee might be angry or sad.
+However, you need to stick to the facts.
+Don’t let yourself get pulled into an emotional conversation.
+If you also become emotional, you’re likely to say something you’ll regret.

 If they begin shouting…

-I understand you’re upset by this decision, but shouting is not going to help.
-I’d like for us to end your employment on good terms because I wish you well in the future.
+I understand you’re upset by this decision, but shouting will not help.
+I’d like us to end your employment on good terms because I wish you well.
 To do so, we need to be able to speak at a lower volume.

 If they begin crying…